dockur/windows/readme.md

     Very simple!
 These are the steps:

-    - Start the container and get some coffee.

-    - Connect to [port 8006](http://localhost:8006) of the container in your web browser.
+    - Start the container and connect to [port 8006](http://localhost:8006) using your web browser.

     - Sit back and relax while the magic happens, the whole installation will be performed fully automatic.

     - Once you see the desktop, your Windows installation is ready for use.

-    - Enjoy your brand new machine, and don't forget to star this repo!
+Enjoy your brand new machine, and don't forget to star this repo!

   * ### How do I select the Windows version?